-- · Visually check for fluid leaks. - Inspect brake system.
-See Exterior Care ⇔ 377. - Visually inspect steering, suspension, and chassis components for damage, including cracks or tears in the rubber boots, loose or missing parts, or signs of wear at least once a year.
+⇒ 331. - Inspect brake system.
+See Exterior Care \$ 385. - Visually inspect steering, suspension, and chassis components for damage, including cracks or tears in the rubber boots, loose or missing parts, or signs of wear at least once a year.
 See Exterior Care

-⇒ 377.
-Lubricate the suspension and steering components at least every other oil change (if equipped with grease fittings). - Inspect power steering for proper attachment, connections, binding, leaks, cracks, chafing, etc. - Visually inspect halfshafts and drive shafts for excessive wear, lubricant leaks, and/or damage including: tube dents or cracks, constant velocity joint or universal joint looseness, cracked or missing boots, loose or missing boot clamps, center bearing excessive looseness, loose or missing fasteners, and axle seal leaks.
+⇒ 385.
+Lubricate the suspension and steering components at least every other oil change.
+(If equipped with grease fittings) - Inspect power steering for proper attachment, connections, binding, leaks, cracks, chafing, etc. - Visually inspect halfshafts and drive shafts for excessive wear, lubricant leaks, and/or damage including: tube dents or cracks, constant velocity joint or universal joint looseness, cracked or missing boots, loose or missing boot clamps, center bearing excessive looseness, loose or missing fasteners, and axle seal leaks.

-- Visually inspect fuel system for damage or leaks. - Visually inspect exhaust system and nearby heat shields for loose or damaged parts. - Lubricate body components.
-See Exterior Care \$\dip 377. - Check accelerator pedal for damage, high effort, or binding.
-Replace if needed. - Visually inspect gas strut for signs of wear, cracks, or other damage.
+- Visually inspect the fuel system including the evaporative (EVAP) system for damage or leaks.
+Visually check all fuel pipes, vapor lines, and hoses for proper attachment, connection, routing, and condition. - Visually inspect exhaust system and nearby heat shields for loose or damaged parts. - Lubricate body components.
+See Exterior Care

+⇒ 385. - Check accelerator pedal for damage, high effort, or binding.
+Replace if needed - Visually inspect gas strut for signs of wear, cracks, or other damage.
 Check the hold open ability of the strut.
-If the hold open is low, service the gas strut.
-See Gas Strut(s) ⇒ 335. - Inspect sunroof track and seal, if equipped.
+If the hold open ability is low, service the gas strut.
+See Gas Strut(s) ⇒ 344. - Inspect sunroof track and seal, if equipped.
 See Sunroof ⇒ 37.

-• Visually inspect the spare tire to ensure that it is tightly stowed under the vehicle.
+- Visually inspect the spare tire to ensure that it is tightly stowed under the vehicle.
 Push, pull, and try to turn the tire.
 If the spare tire moves, tighten as necessary.
-See Tire Changing \$\phi\$ 358.
+See Tire Changing ⇔ 369.